 Purchasers in this offering will experience immediate and substantial dilution in the net tangible book value per share of our common stock from the initial public offering price.
 Because we expect the offering price to be substantially higher than the net tangible book value per share of our common stock, if you purchase shares in this offering, you will pay a price per share that substantially exceeds the net tangible book value (value of our assets after subtracting liabilities) per share of your shares of \$0.29.
-Assuming the sale of the shares contemplated by this offering at an initial public offering price of \$3.75 and after deducting the estimated underwriting discounts and commissions and our estimated offering expenses, and after the conversion of all of our shares of preferred stock, our pro forma as adjusted net tangible book value as of September 30, 2004 was approximately \$155.7 million, or approximately \$1.60 per pro forma as adjusted share of common stock.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$0.78 per share to our existing stockholders and an immediate dilution of \$2.15 per share to new investors in this offering.
-If the initial public offering price is higher or lower than \$3.75 per share, the dilution to new stockholders will be higher or lower, respectively.
-In addition, new investors will contribute 57% of the total amount of our funding but will own only 31% of the outstanding share capital and 31% of the voting rights.
+Assuming the sale of the shares contemplated by this offering at the initial public offering price of \$3.88 and after deducting the estimated underwriting discounts and commissions and our estimated offering expenses, and after the conversion of all of our shares of preferred stock, our pro forma as adjusted net tangible book value as of September 30, 2004 was approximately \$159.3 million, or approximately \$1.64 per pro forma as adjusted share of common stock.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$0.82 per share to our existing stockholders and an immediate dilution of \$2.24 per share to new investors in this offering.
+In addition, new investors will contribute 58% of the total amount of our funding but will own only 31% of the outstanding share capital and 31% of the voting rights.
 For a further description of the dilution that you will experience immediately after this offering, please see "Dilution."
 In the past, we issued options and warrants to acquire our common stock at prices below the initial public offering price.
 As a result, there likely will be further dilution to investors upon exercise of these options and warrants.